Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Introduction

 \section{Introduction}

-} \IEEEPARstart{I}nstance segmentation is a fundamental computer vision task, aiming to recognize each distinct object in an image along with their associated outlines.
-The advance of instance segmentation benefits a broad range of visual understanding applications, such as autonomous driving~\cite{ma2019deep,grigorescu2020survey}, augmented reality~\cite{alhaija2017augmented,abu2018augmented}, robotic grasping~\cite{fazeli2019see,kleeberger2020survey}, surface defect detection~\cite{li2021tiny,lin2022emra}, and so on.
+\IEEEPARstart{I}nstance segmentation is a fundamental computer vision task, aiming to recognize each distinct object in an image along with their associated outlines.
+It is a challenging task due to background clutter, instance ambiguity, and the complexity of object shapes, \emph{etc}.
+The advance of instance segmentation benefits a broad range of visual understanding applications, such as autonomous driving~\cite{ma2019deep,grigorescu2020survey,jin2022vwp}, augmented reality~\cite{alhaija2017augmented,abu2018augmented}, robotic grasping~\cite{fazeli2019see,kleeberger2020survey}, surface defect detection~\cite{li2021tiny,lin2022emra,huang2022self}, text recognition~\cite{shi2016end,yao2014unified,wang2020r}, and so on.
 Over the past few years, instance segmentation has been receiving increased attention and significant progress has been made.

 In the literature, most of the state-of-the-art methods~\cite{He_2017_ICCV, chen2019hybrid, Huang_2019_CVPR, liu2018path, shen2021dct, zhang2021refinemask,hu2021a2, tang2021look, minaee2021image} adopt a two-stage pipeline for instance segmentation.
 Typically, they first detect the object instance in the form of bounding boxes (see Fig.~\ref{fig:first}(b)) and then estimate a pixel-wise segmentation mask (see Fig.~\ref{fig:first}(c)) within each bounding box.
 However, the segmentation performance of such methods is limited due to the inaccurate bounding boxes.
 For example, the classic Mask R-CNN~\cite{He_2017_ICCV} performs a binary classification on a 28$\times$28 feature map of a detected instance.
 Besides, their dense prediction architecture usually suffers from heavy computational overhead~\cite{shelhamer2017fully}, limiting their applications in resource-limited scenarios with a real-time requirement.